Skip to content

 • Code editor (center) — Write Python code with syntax highlighting

-• Tabs (right) — Handlers, Test, Runtime Config, and Logs
+• Tabs (top) — Function code, Handlers, Runtime config, Test

 Create a new function from the App Builder: